369Apps/shelfwatch/README.md

 # ShelfWatch

+**Live demo: https://shelfwatch.pages.dev** - scan a shelf photo in your browser, no signup needed for the sample scan.

 A retail shelf stock monitor built on **Roboflow hosted inference**.
 Snap a photo of a retail shelf, and ShelfWatch detects the products on it, counts them by class, and flags anything running low so you know what to restock.